maro7tigre/PySignalDecipher/development_guides/project_planning.md

 ## 8. Conclusion

 This updated planning document reflects the current state of PySignalDecipher development.
-The theme system and preferences manager have been successfully implemented, providing a solid foundation for the remaining components.
+The theme system, preferences manager, and tab-based workspace system have been successfully implemented, providing a solid foundation for the remaining components.
 The modular architecture and clear separation of concerns continue to guide development, ensuring maintainability and extensibility as the project grows.

 Developers should refer to this document for guidance on the project structure, implementation details of existing components, and guidelines for implementing new features that integrate properly with the established architecture.